-- Choose foods and drinks that are high in protein and calories.
+Choose foods and drinks that are high in protein and calories.
 See the lists about ways to add protein on page 49 and ways to add calories on page 52.
-If weight loss is a problem, see the section about weight loss on page 35. - Cook foods until they are soft and tender. - Cut food into small pieces.
-You can also puree foods using a blender or food processor. - Moisten and soften foods with gravy, sauces, broth, or yogurt. - Sip drinks through a straw.
-Drinking through a straw may make it easier to swallow. - Avoid foods and drinks that can burn or scrape your throat, such as - hot foods and drinks - spicy foods - foods and juices that are high in acid, such as tomatoes, oranges, and lemonade - sharp, crunchy foods, such as potato and tortilla chips - drinks that contain alcohol
+If weight loss is a problem, see the section about weight loss on page 35.

+- Cook foods until they are soft and tender.

+- Cut food into small pieces.
+You can also puree foods using a blender or food processor.

+- ▶ Moisten and soften foods with gravy, sauces, broth, or yogurt.

+- ▶ Sip drinks through a straw.
+Drinking through a straw may make it easier to swallow.

+- Avoid foods and drinks that can burn or scrape your throat, such as:

+- Hot foods and drinks

+- · Spicy foods

+- Foods and juices that are high in acid, such as tomatoes, oranges, and lemonade

+- Sharp, crunchy foods, such as potato and tortilla chips

+- · Drinks that contain alcohol

-Tell your doctor or nurse if you
+- ► Tell your doctor or nurse if you:

-- have trouble swallowing
+- Have trouble swallowing

-- feel as if you are choking
+- · Feel as if you are choking

-- cough while eating or drinking
+- Cough while eating or drinking

-- Talk with a dietitian.
-They can help you choose foods that are easy to swallow. - Sit upright and bend your head slightly forward when eating or drinking.
-Stay sitting or standing upright for at least 30 minutes after eating. - Do not use tobacco products, such as cigarettes, pipes, cigars, and chewing tobacco.
+- ▶ Talk with a dietitian.
+He or she can help you choose foods that are easy to swallow. - Sit upright and bend your head slightly forward when eating or drinking.
+And, stay sitting or standing upright for at least 30 minutes after eating. - Do not use tobacco products.
+These include cigarettes, pipes, cigars, and chewing tobacco.
 All of these can make your throat problems worse. - Be open to tube feedings.
 Sometimes, you may not be able to eat enough to stay strong and a feeding tube may be a good option.
-Your doctor or dietitian will discuss this with you if they think it will help you.
+Your doctor or dietitian will discuss this with you if he or she thinks it will help you.
 If you require a feeding tube, sometimes your doctor or speech therapist will prescribe swallowing exercises.
-If they do, make sure to do these exercises as directed to keep your swallowing muscles strong. - Talk with your doctor or nurse.
+If they do, make sure to do these exercises as directed to keep your swallowing muscles strong. - ▶ Talk with your doctor or nurse.
 Tell your doctor or nurse if you have trouble swallowing, feel as if you are choking, cough while eating or drinking, or notice other throat problems.
 Also, mention if you have pain or are losing weight.
 Your doctor may prescribe medicines to help relieve these symptoms.
 They include antacids and medicines to coat your throat and control your pain.